Bushcraft Home Page

 Freshwater & saltwater bait fishing Home Page

 Hot Rods 3.
+DVD

 The be all and end all of Hot Rods!

-By the time we started on Hot Rod 3 we reckoned we were getting close to the why & how, the past and future of Hot Rods.
-In this issue we see projects in agricultural iron and aircraft standard alloys that share the same excitment of pushing further the possible.
 In both looks and performance the original car is often only a vague reference to the final result.
 Some cars in the Melbourne Hot Rod Show only have the radiator shell of the car they evolved from and in some cases even this is a subtle remanufacture.
-Hot rodders terrify car restorers because they are too fluid with their ideas - car restorers bore Hot Rodders because they are too rigid.

 Just because a car was once constructed in a certain way doesn't mean it has to remain that way.